‘Days Of Our Lives’ Spoilers: Is Stefano Finally Trapped At The Masquerade Ball?

 — Mary Beth Evans fans (@mbe_fans) January 28, 2017

-As the Inquistr’s Days of Our Lives posts have teased, it can’t be that easy to capture Stefano.
-After all, he beat out death so many times, we doubt writers are going to leave this to a chance meeting at the masquerade.
+As the Inquisitr‘s Days of Our Lives posts have teased, it can’t be that easy to capture Stefano.
+After all, he beat death so many times that we doubt writers are going to leave this to a chance meeting at the masquerade.
 Days Of Our Lives viewers know that an epic finale is coming, and this finale, will more than likely close out Stefano’s long-running storyline, given that actor Joseph Mascolo recently passed away.

 Days of Our Lives spoilers don’t indicate whether or not the gang will be successful in this plan, but they’re definitely getting closer to a showdown with the powerful villain, that’s for sure.
 Rafe especially wants to see this come to an end soon, because he wants to see Hope free as she didn’t kill Stefano like everyone thought.
 However, this doesn’t mean that Hope has an easy road to freedom.
 As Days of Our Lives viewers are aware, Hope broke free from prison after her life was threatened by two inmates.